 What is Doli Incapax?

 Doli Incapax is a long standing common law doctrine that is a fundamental element of New South Wales criminal law.
-Translated from Latin as ‘incapable of evil’, doli incapax states that a child between the ages of 10 and 14 cannot commit a crime because he or she does not understand the difference between right and wrong.
-As such, the presumption applies to any child falling within the age bracket.
+Translated from Latin as ‘incapable of evil’, doli incapax states a presumption that a child between the ages of 10 and 14 cannot commit a crime because he or she does not understand the difference between right and wrong.

 It should be noted that the doctrine of doli incapax is not an absolute rule; rather, it is a rebuttable presumption.
 This means that a child between the ages of 10 and 14 may be convicted of a crime if the Prosecution can demonstrate that the defendant child was, at the time, able to distinguish between right and wrong.
 If they fail to prove beyond a reasonable doubt that the defendant child knew the difference between right and wrong, the presumption of doli incapax operates and the defendant will be found not guilty of the offences.